Association for Financial Markets in Europe

 29 Apr 2020

-Their ask — The organization requests broader review beyond international transfers and authority cooperation.
+Message — The organization requests broader review beyond international transfers and authority cooperation.
 They seek clarity on conflicts between GDPR and financial regulations, particularly for anti-money laundering data sharing.
 They want improved standard contractual clauses for processors transferring data to non-EU sub-processors.1234

-How it helps them — This would reduce legal uncertainty and compliance complexity for cross-border financial operations.56
+Why — This would reduce legal uncertainty and compliance complexity for cross-border financial operations.56

-Who loses — Data subjects lose if clearer rules facilitate easier transfers without stronger safeguards.7
+Impact — Data subjects lose if clearer rules facilitate easier transfers without stronger safeguards.7

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)